Title: Partnership and Resource Mobilization Advisor (E-volunteer)

 - Submit volunteer timesheets, reports and deliverables as required by the partner organization and WUSC.

-- Degree and/or training in International Development, Business Administration, Social Science or a related field;
+- Degree and/or training in International Development, Business Administration, Philanthropy and Fundraising, Social Science or a related field;

-- Experience working or volunteering with an international non-profit program and/or in partnership development;
+- Experience with an international non-profit program and/or partnership/donor development;

 - Ability to develop fresh approaches and innovations;

 - Ability to work independently as part of a remote working group;